smartgeber Logo

 Understanding the Religion of Hamas

-Hamas is rooted in Sunni Islam, which is the largest branch of Islam.
-The organization was founded in 1987 as an offshoot of the Egyptian Muslim Brotherhood.
-The religious beliefs of Hamas are deeply intertwined with their political and social objectives, aiming to establish an Islamic state in the region.
+Hamas adheres to Sunni Islam, which is the largest branch of Islam.
+Sunni Islam emphasizes the teachings of the Prophet Muhammad and the Quran.
+The religion of Hamas is deeply intertwined with its political and social objectives, aiming to establish an Islamic state in historical Palestine.

 Controversies Surrounding Hamas Religion

-The religious aspects of Hamas have been a subject of controversy.
+The religious aspect of Hamas is a subject of controversy.
 Critics argue that their interpretation of Islam is extreme and contributes to ongoing conflict.
-Supporters, however, view their religious commitment as a source of strength and resilience.
+Supporters, however, view their religious commitment as a legitimate resistance against occupation.

 Last updated 3 mins ago